buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==
+= 1.4.4 =
+ * Fix the activity action showing html with BP Nouveau template pack.
+ * Fix the notices with taxonomy registration
+ * Add 2 new template actions.

 = 1.4.3 =
  * Added Lightbox option to use media only lightbox.
 See mediapress->Settings->Themes panel.